zerangmajid/mlops-zoomcamp/cohorts/2025/03-orchestration/homework.md

-## Homework [DRAFT]
+## Homework

 The goal of this homework is to create a simple training pipeline, use mlflow to track experiments and register best model, but use Mage for it.

 We'll use [the same NYC taxi dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), the **Yellow** taxi data for March, 2023.

 ## Question 1.
-Run Mage

-First, let's run Mage with Docker Compose.
-Follow the quick start guideline.
+Select the Tool

+You can use the same tool you used when completing the module, or choose a different one for your homework.

-What's the version of Mage we run?
+What's the name of the orchestrator you chose?

-(You can see it in the UI)

 ## Question 2.
-Creating a project

-Now let's create a new project.
-We can call it "homework_03", for example.

-How many lines are in the created `metadata.yaml` file?

-- 35
-- 45
-- 55
-- 65
+Version

+What's the version of the orchestrator?

 ## Question 3.
 Creating a pipeline

-Let's create an ingestion code block.

-In this block, we will read the March 2023 Yellow taxi trips data.
+Let's read the March 2023 Yellow taxi trips data.

 How many records did we load?